An autoimmune response is when your immune system gets tired and confused and attacks healthy cells.

 Passions are what turn life from black-and-white into color.

-In order to be strong and live boldly, you need to figure out what you most enjoy.
+To be strong and live boldly, you must figure out what you enjoy.

-I’m 51 now, but I still vividly remember when I turned 40.
+I’m 57 now, but I still vividly remember turning 40.

 I began to notice changes in my body and energy level.